uniCredit ruling: Shame on BoG – Economist

 The other members of the panel are Justices Merley Afua Wood and Janapare Bartel.

-Mr Osei Tutu said this while speaking on the evening news analysis programme dubbed 505 hosted by Korku Lumor on Accra-based Class 93.1 FM on Thursday, July 7, 2022.
+Mr Osei Tutu made the comment on Class91.3FM’s 505 news programme hosted by Korku Lumor on Thursday, July 7, 2022.

-He said the amounts of money spent on the revocation of the licenses of some nine indigenous banks and several Micro-Finance, Savings and Loans companies forms part of the decision for the government to go to the International Monetary Fund for an economic bailout.

-“Whopping amounts of money was spent on such a needless exercise that has come back to haunt the people who took that decision,’ he said.
+He said a “whopping” amount of money was spent on “such a needless exercise that has come back to haunt the people who took that decision”.

 - uniCredit ruling: Shame on BoG – Economist